 Come for a visit, meet our faculty, and current students, see our facilities, while capturing a glimpse of how Asbury University and the pursuit of an Adventure Education & Leadership major or minor could fit into the future plans God might have in mind for you!

 - Adventure Education & Leadership is an experiential program designed to combine the theories and practices behind experiential education.
 Theoretical courses in Experiential Education, Outdoor Education, Stewardship, and Leadership are merged with technical courses in Rock Climbing, Canoeing, Caving, Wilderness Travel, and Wilderness medicine.

-- Students will receive certifications in Wilderness First Responder, Challenge Course Facilitation, and a variety of field experiences including leadership opportunities for outside groups.
+- Students will receive certifications in Wilderness First Responder, Leave no trace instructor, AMGA Climbing Wall Instructor, Challenge Course Facilitation, and a variety of field experiences including leadership opportunities for outside groups.

 - The essence of the program’s design is learning through experience, giving students opportunities to lead in actual hands-on adventure education and wilderness endeavors.
-During their study, students will participate in a block semester developed to allow complete immersion in the subject matter.
-This block centers around the adventure leadership aspect of the major, allowing students to focus on field experience, certification courses, small group dynamics, and technical skills application in their courses.
+During their study, students will participate in a Faith-based, Integrative, Experiential, Leadership Development (F.I.E.L.D.) semester developed to allow complete immersion in the subject matter.
+This F.I.E.L.D.
+Semester centers around the adventure leadership aspect of the major, allowing students to focus on field experience, certification courses, small group dynamics, and technical skills application in outdoor settings across the United States.

 - Students interested in camp ministry, outdoor and guiding professions, wilderness therapy, experiential education, and environmental education would find this major highly beneficial to their pursuits.
 Additionally, students desiring practical leadership experience should consider this minor as a valuable addition to majors in business, communications and others.